PhurbaSherpa/Visuo/README.md

 ## Overview

-An application built using React to help understand how the different sorting algorithims work
+An application built using React and react hooks to help understand how the different sorting algorithims work

 ## MVP